conmaol/maglocunus/AI/LLMs/alammar2024/tokens-and-embeddings.md

 - Punctuation markers are separate tokens.
 - Words are broken up inconsistently – `garden ing`, `apolog izing`, `trag ic`, `m ish ap`, `Exp lain`, `happened`.
 - Suffix tokens have a special hidden character at the beginning.
-- The tokeniser contains a <mark>table</mark> containing all the tokens it knows with their token IDs.
+- The tokeniser contains (and consults) a <mark>table</mark> containing all the tokens it knows with their token IDs.

 Back up to: [Top](#)

 ### How does the tokeniser break down text?

-§4.
-A tokeniser uses a specific tokenisation method, eg.
+§1.4.
+A tokeniser uses a specific <mark>tokenisation method</mark>, eg.
-- <mark>byte-pair encoding</mark> – BPE – used by GPT LLMs
+- **byte-pair encoding** – BPE – used by GPT LLMs
-- <mark>Wordpiece</mark> – used by BERT
+- **Wordpiece** – used by BERT

-§5.
-A tokeniser knows a finite vocabulary of tokens, some of which may be special tokens.
+§1.5.
+A tokeniser has two important parameters:
+- the <mark>vocabulary size</mark>
+- the <mark>special tokens</mark>.

-§6.
-A tokeniser needs to be trained on a specific dataset, eg. English text, code, multilingual text.
+§1.6.
+A tokeniser then needs to be <mark>trained</mark> on a specific dataset, eg. English text, code, multilingual text.
-- <mark>What does ‘training’ mean here?</mark>
+- Given a specific tokenisation method, vocabulary size and special character set, what is the most efficient vocabulary of tokens?

+> Questions:
-- <mark>Isn’t a tokeniser left-to-right deterministic?</mark>
+> - Is a tokeniser not just left-to-right deterministic?

 Back up to: [Top](#)

 ### Word versus subword versus character versus byte tokens

-§7.
+§1.7.
 An early LLM tokenisation scheme/approach involved (whole) <mark>word tokens</mark>, as used in `word2vec` for example.
 This approach is used less and less because:
 - It is unable to deal with new words that were not in its training set.
 - It leads to lots of tokens with minimal differences between them, eg. `apology`, `apologise`, `apologetic`, `apologist`.